 Save 50–75% in staff time by modernising, automating, and centralising document flow.

-On January 1, 2025 LSO By-law 7.1 will come into effect.
+This past new year, an important By-law came into effect.
 This will require all licensees in private practices to maintain a client contingency plan for their professional business.
 This by-law aims to ensure that law firms are prepared for unexpected disruptions, safeguarding client interests and maintaining continuity in legal services.

 This requirement specifically impacts licensees in private practice, those who work in-house counsel, in legal clinics, or in government roles, as well as licensees in the non-practicing class, are exempt from this mandate.
 To comply, firms will need comprehensive plans addressing leadership transitions, office closures, or other events that could disrupt services.